Guardians (The Walking Dead): Plot

 As Alpha leads her group back to camp, she questions Lydia about her time at the Hilltop and to reveal any information she learned while held captive, but her daughter claims that there was little of interest.
 Henry eventually catches up with Lydia and the Whisperers, and watches them from a close distance as they rest, but is found and grabbed by Beta, Alpha's second-in-command.
 Beta tosses Henry in front of Alpha, who questions the boy.
 Henry reveals that he came alone to get Lydia; Alpha decides that Henry is coming with them.
 On their way back to camp, Alpha asks Lydia why she didn't mention Henry.
 Lydia explains that he wasn't worth mentioning, but Alpha reminds her that he just risked his life to save her, so she must be lying.

-In Alexandria, Michonne finds herself at odds with other members of the communities' council, particularly with Siddiq and Gabriel; she was concerned about not learning of Rosita and Eugene's mission to establish a radio tower.
+In Alexandria, Michonne finds herself at odds with other members of the community’s council, particularly with Siddiq and Gabriel; she was concerned about not learning of Rosita and Eugene's mission to establish a radio tower.
 Gabriel points out to Michonne that she frequently overrides their decisions, specifically disallowing Alexandria to participate in the Kingdom's upcoming fair over concerns for their safety.
 Meanwhile, Rosita's pregnancy with Siddiq's child continues.
 Both Gabriel and Eugene struggle with their own past romantic interests in Rosita.
 Eugene, evaluating his position logically, realizes that he likely has no chance, but encourages Gabriel to make efforts to continue to see Rosita, as it is clear the two love each other very much.
 Meanwhile, Michonne goes to check in on Negan, who has returned to his cell.
 Negan reveals he knows much of the situation due to gossip he hears outside his window as he tries to get Michonne to trust him.